ajbeaven/webpack-easyi18n/README.md

 ### Usage

-To localize text in your application, surround your strings with [[[ and ]]] markup characters to mark them as translatable:
+To localize text in your application, surround your strings with [[[ and ]]] markup characters to mark them as translatable.
+We call these snippets 'nuggets':

 ```js
 document.write("[[[Login using]]]");